ircdocs/modern-irc/index.md

 The status and letter used for each mode is defined in the description of that mode.

-We only cover modes that are widely-used by IRC software today and whose meanings will almost never change with different server software.
+We only cover modes that are widely-used by IRC software today and whose meanings should stay consistent between different server software.
 For more extensive lists (including conflicting and obsolete modes), see the external `irc-defs` [client](http://defs.ircdocs.horse/defs/usermodes.html) and [channel](http://defs.ircdocs.horse/defs/chanmodes.html) mode lists.

+## User Modes

+### Invisible User Mode

+This mode is standard, and the mode letter used for it is `"+i"`.

+If a user is set to 'invisible', they will not show up in commands such as [`WHO`](#who-command) unless they share a channel with the user that submitted the command.
+In addition, the only channels that will show up in a [`WHOIS`](#whois-command) will be those that they share with the user that submitted the command.

+### Oper User Mode

+This mode is standard, and the mode letter used for is it `"+o"`.

+If a user has this mode, this indicates that they are a network [operator](#operators).

+### Local Oper User Mode

+This mode is standard, and the mode letter used for it is `"+O"`.

+If a user has this mode, this indicates that they are a server [operator](#operators).
+A local operator only has [operator](#operators) priveleges for their server, and not for the rest of the network.

+### Registered User Mode

+This mode is widely-used, and the mode letter used for it is typically `"+r"`.
+The character used for this mode may vary depending on server software and configuration.

+If a user has this mode, this indicates that they have logged into a user account.

+IRCv3 extensions such as [`account-notify`](http://ircv3.net/specs/extensions/account-notify-3.1.html), [`account-tag`](http://ircv3.net/specs/extensions/account-tag-3.2.html), and [`extended-join`](http://ircv3.net/specs/extensions/extended-join-3.1.html) provide the account name of logged-in users, and are more accurate than trying to detect this user mode due to the capability name remaining consistent.

+### `WALLOPS` User Mode

+This mode is standard, and the mode letter used for it is `"+w"`.

+If a user has this mode, this indicates that they will receive [`WALLOPS`](#wallops-message) messages from the server.

 ## Channel Modes